katsuhisamaruyama/jxplatform2/README.md

 * `org.eclipse.osgi-*.jar`
 * `javassist.jar`

+### As a library embedded into an Eclipse plug-in

+If your batch-process application employs JxPlatform2 as a library embedded into an Eclipse plug-in, the following built-in plug-ins are added into Required plug-ins the plug-in configuration.

+* `org.eclipse.core.resources`
+* `org.eclipse.core.runtime`
+* `org.eclipse.jdt.core`
+* `org.eclipse.ui`
+* `org.eclipse.ui.console`
+* `org.eclipse.text`

+Also, the following jar files are added in the class path and build path.

+* `jxplatform-1.0.jar`
+* `javassist.jar`

+## Writing code

+### Building a Java model of source code outside an Eclipse project

-The code building a Java model is describe below.
+The code building a Java model of source code outside an Eclipse project is describe below.

     // import org.jtool.eclipse.batch.ModelBuilderBatch;
     // import org.jtool.eclipse.javamodel.JavaProject;